I once started listing all the things I needed to work on before I could become a rich-ass superstar freelancer.

 Make their job easier.

 When you think of it, any client who has ever hired any freelancer, did so for that very reason.
 No matter what they say.
 Ease a burden, relieve pain.
-They sign checks for that.
+People will sign checks for that.
 Sit down to work today thinking how you will do that.
 Your life will change.

 For long stretches I’ve had a huge problem with productivity.
 It’s genetic.
 Or a character flaw.
 There is paying work on the desk, but I dawdle over it.
 Or I fritter too much time away emailing, talking, outlining, thinking, planning to write.
 Thinking about planning to write.
 Reading posts about how others write about planning to think.
 Or planning to think about getting the thing done.
 I have to slap myself and say . . .